For information about how to configure a read replica, see Creating read replicas.

-Read replicas are Cloud SQL instances that replicate from a Cloud SQL master instance.
+Read replicas are Cloud SQL instances that replicate from a Cloud SQL primary instance.
+Read replicas are read-only.
+You cannot write to them.
+You use a replica to offload read requests anc analytics traffic from the primary.

 For information about how to configure a read replica, see Creating Read Replicas.

-Before you can create a Cloud SQL read replica of a Cloud SQL instance, the instance must meet the following requirements:
+Before you can create a read replica of a Cloud SQL instance, the instance must meet the following requirements:

 - Binary logging must be enabled.
 Learn more.

-- At least one backup must have been created since binary logging was enabled.
+- At least one backup must have been created after binary logging was enabled.

 - A read replica is charged at the same rate as a standard Cloud SQL instance.
 There is no charge for the data replication.

-- Because a replica always maintains a connection to its master, the master instance is never deactivated, even if it is a First Generation instance with an activation policy of ON_DEMAND.
-This scenario could result in a billing increase for the master instance.
+- Because a replica always maintains a connection to its primary, the primary instance is never deactivated, even if it is a First Generation instance with an activation policy of ON_DEMAND.
+This scenario could result in a billing increase for the primary instance.
 Learn more.

 External read replicas

-External read replicas are external MySQL instances that are replicating from a Cloud SQL master.
+External read replicas are external MySQL instances that are replicating from a Cloud SQL primary.

 For information about how to configure an external read replica configuration, see Configuring External Replicas.